 Arctic Beauty Kiwi

 Genus of about 40 species of deciduous climbers from Asia.
-Most are grown for their delicious fruit, but several have attractive foliage and interesting, fragrant flowers.Actinidia kolomikta
+Most are grown for their delicious fruit (see the entry on Kiwi), but several have attractive foliage and interesting, fragrant flowers.Actinidia kolomikta

-Most kiwi vines are grown for delicious fruit (see Kiwi to learn about them), but this eastern Asian species is grown for its flamboyant foliage.
-Grows rapidly to 15 ft. or more, producing a marvelous foliage mass made up of 3–5-in.-long leaves with elongated heart shape: some in solid green, others white-splashed green, and others green heavily variegated in pink to red.
+This eastern Asian species is grown for its flamboyant foliage.
+Grows rapidly to 15 ft. or more, producing a marvelous foliage mass made up of 3–5-in.-long leaves with an elongated heart shape: some in solid green, others white-splashed green, and others green heavily variegated in pink to red.

 Plants climb by twining; provide sturdy support and train new stems into place as they lengthen.
 Thin out growth in late dormant season.